Lev Atamanov: Life and career

-Levon Konstantinovich Atamanyan was born in Moscow, Russia on February 21, 1905 into an Armenian family.
+Levon Konstantinovich Atamanyan was born in Moscow, Russia on February 21, 1905 into an Armenian family hailing from Nakhichevan-on-Don.
 Atamanov studied acting and directing with Lev Kuleshov at the Gerasimov Institute of Cinematography, graduating in 1926.
 Atamanov first worked as an assistant to the painter and animator Yuri Merkulov and later joined Mezhrabpomfilm Studio.
 Atamanov’s debut was the short public service announcement Across the Street (1931, with Vladimir Suteev), which explained traffic rules.
 He then made one of the first animated sound pictures, The Tale of the Little White Bull (1933), an allegorical anti-Western pamphlet directed against the League of Nations.